 1. Performance Dashboard: This tool offers a quick glance at how your campaigns are doing, including metrics like clicks, impressions, click-through rates (CTR), and the average cost per click (CPC).

-2. Detailed Reports: Bing Ads provides in-depth reports that allow you to analyze data from your campaigns.
+2. Detailed Reports: Microsoft Ads provides in-depth reports that allow you to analyze data from your campaigns.
 These include keyword performance and geographic performance reports.

 3. Product Ads and Local Inventory Ads: Product ads in Bing Shopping help showcase your products effectively with custom images and pricing details.
 Local Inventory Ads promote products available in physical stores to nearby customers, enhancing local sales opportunities.